SDSDFFG-rgb/huggingface_uploader/README.md

 *Install the required libraries.

-pip install tkinterdnd2 huggingface_hub
+pip install tkinterdnd2 huggingface_hub huggingface_cli

-Install and log in to the Hugging Face CLI.
+log in to the Hugging Face CLI.

-pip install huggingface_cli

 huggingface-cli login